 Research is a core mission at Carolinas HealthCare System.
 Clinical studies give us the ability to offer the best treatment options for our patients and continue those advancements.
 Carolinas HealthCare System medical faculty, affiliated physicians, residents and fellows are involved in clinical research targeting specific illnesses, from cancer and emergency medicine, to pediatrics and surgery, and more.

-Assistant Vice President, Research Affairs and Facility Management
+Vice President, Therapeutic Research and Development

 Lela Wulf, MBA